urbanjost/fpm-gdb/README.md

       :tnoremap <F1> <C-W>N

-Note that whether this example works depends on your keyboard layout and your terminfo file for the terminal emulator you are using.
+Note that whether this example key definition works depends on your keyboard layout and your terminfo file for the terminal emulator you are using.

 In the gdb window in particular, you probably want to toggle between the modes, because when scrolling is on command recall is not.